abkhan04/abkhan04/README.md

 - 🌐 [F1 Telemetry API](https://github.com/abkhan04/f1-24-telemetry-api): A REST API that displays car telemetry data for the F1 24 game
 - 🚩 [A* Pathfinder Visualiser](https://github.com/abkhan04/pathfinder-visualiser): Visualise and discover how A* search finds the shortest path in custom scenarios
 - ↔️ [Web Proxy Server](https://github.com/abkhan04/Web-Proxy-Server): A proxy server that can handle HTTP/HTTPS requests, cache HTTP responses, and dynamically add and block URLs
-- 🔐 [Cloud Encryption System](https://github.com/abkhan04/Cloud-Encryption-System): A secure file sharing web app that uses hybrid cryptography to encrypt and safely share files with selected groups via Dropbox.
+- 🔐 [Cloud Encryption System](https://github.com/abkhan04/Cloud-Encryption-System): A secure file sharing web app that uses hybrid cryptography to encrypt and safely share files with selected groups via Dropbox
+- 🤖 [REGBOT](https://github.com/abkhan04/regbot): Your personal LLM powered chatbot that can tell you everything you need to know about the EU AI Act and Singapore's AI Strategy

 ## 👨🏻‍💻 Languages and Tools: <br />
 <code><img height="40" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/python/python.png"></code>